ABOUT US

 Visitors to the shop range from experienced devotees and collectors to those just embarking on making their first cherished acquisitions and seeking expert advice.
 Celebrity visitors have often brought the small historical arcade to a virtual standstill.
 They include Eric Clapton, President Bill Clinton, Dustin Hoffman, Hugh Laurie and Martina Navratilova.

 Daniel Bexfield is one of the country's best-known and respected specialists in Fine Quality Silver today.
 His standing is built on an unrivalled passion for superb silver pieces made across four centuries.
-Daniel's interest in antique silver started when he left school and began working in Hitchin, Hertfordshire, in a general antiques dealership.
+Daniel's interest in antique silver started when he left school and began working in Hitchin, Hertfordshire, in a general antiques shop.

 Recognition of Daniel's unparalleled knowledge in antique silver followed with countless interview requests and television appearances, ranging from Cash in the Attic, Going For A Song and Car Booty to Put Your Money Where Your Mouth Is and the aptly-named Trust Me, I'm A Dealer.